kSiadat/mtDNA_project/posts/diary.md

 Created the new images, and edited the post to include them, and say a bit about the difference between them.

 Have been trying to get labels on the plot circos3, but haven't been able to get it to work.
+It turns out the labels are too large but I can't seem to get them to be the right size.